graphery/graphane-doc/src/guide/in-depth/data/transform.md

 ## Access to the target data outside the component

-If you want to access to the transformed data outside the template, you can call the function `data()` and obtain the result.
+If you need to access to the transformed data outside the template, you can call the function `data()` and get the result.

 ```js
 const component = document.querySelector('#example');